dchest/tweetnacl-js/README.md

 #### nacl.sign.keyPair.fromSeed(seed)

-Returns a new signing key pair generated deterministically from a 32-byte seed.
+Returns a new signing key pair generated deterministically from a 32-byte seed, the key pair will be wrapped within a Promise.
 The seed must contain enough entropy to be secure.
 This method is not recommended for general use: instead, use `nacl.sign.keyPair` to generate a new key pair from a random seed.